lmansfieldPC/iOSAppDevelopment/Class_Notes8_AddingDesignToApps.md

 You can add as many colors as you want to a gradient.
 Try experimenting with different colors!

 ## Modifiers
 We have been using `modifiers` but not really explicitly talking about them yet.
-We can **modify** an element in SwiftUI by adding them to the end of the curly bracket that defines the element.
+We can **modify** an element in SwiftUI by adding them to the end of the curly bracket or parantheses that defines the element.
 Here some examples of basic modifiers we have used before:
 ```swift
 Text("Hello")
     .padding() // Adds space around text